-IT Security audits must be performed by IT security specialists, not your in-house or outsourced IT people.
+IT Security audits must be performed by IT security specialists, not your in-house IT people or outsourced IT provider.
 The firm you use will vary depending on where you’re from.
 This aside, here are some tips to get you started in the right direction:

 - Discuss and explain the intent with your IT people before you look for a firm.
 Common-sense says this is good people management (let’s not unnecessarily threaten their jobs), but they may also be able to point you in the direction of a friend or colleague who is particularly skilled in this area.

 - The IT security community can guide you.
 Look for IT Security Groups on Meetup.com (click here), attend the most popular groups and ask the organisers who they would recommend.